-I have two young children, and live in Ottawa, Canada's capital.
+I have two children and live in Ottawa, Canada's capital.
 I've spent time in Poland, South Korea and Azerbaijan, and have visited other countries.

 I have collected postcards for years and enjoy displaying them.
 I am particularly interested in cards of UNESCO World Heritage Sites; national, regional or local parks or protected areas; and Soviet cards.

 I also like cards of: